CarliJoy/intersection_examples/specification.rst

 Assignability
 -------------

-A type checker validating that a variable can be assigned to an Intersection the following should be
+A type checker validating that a variable can be assigned to an intersection the following should be
 done:

  - check that the variable ``issubclass()`` of all concrete classes